The dangers of Engine Idling , Keyless Car Theft and where you are parking your vehicle

-As winter takes a firm hold, motorists need to be extra vigilant when it comes to protecting their vehicles, warns TRACKER.
-Recent figures published by the government shows that car theft is on the rise in England and Wales, increasing by 15% since 2016/17, and 40% over the last five years.
-Despite the rising risk of theft, 47% of motorists admit to leaving their car running but unattended on frosty mornings to warm it up2.
+Motorists can no longer afford to be complacent about their car security.
+Figures published by the government shows that UK crime rates for vehicle theft are on the rise in England and Wales.
+Increasing by 52% in the last six years.
+Despite the rising risk of theft, 47% of motorists admit to leaving their car running unattended on frosty mornings to warm it up.